 A wide range of sensors provides an output voltage directly related to the power supply of the sensors.
 These sensors are known as ratiometric output.
-These sensors often have a Wheatstone bridge structure, such as pressure sensors or load cells (Figure 7-3).
+These sensors often have Wheatstone bridge structure, like pressure sensors or load cells (Figure 7-3).